JessieW0010/Shoppies/README.md

 [Demo](https://the-shoppies-award.herokuapp.com/welcome)

 Note:
+* Both the API and the frontend is hosted for free on Heroku which means significant loading times if you are the first to access the app within the hour.
+Please be patient and reload the page if necessary.
 * The information for creating an account is used purely for demonstrating authentication.
 * If you do not with to create an account you can use these credentials to login: